zeek/zeek/scripts/base/init-bare.bro.rst

    The maximum depth of a tunnel to decapsulate until giving up.
    Setting this to zero will disable all types of tunnel decapsulation.

+.. bro:id:: allow_init_errors

+   :Type: :bro:type:`bool`
+   :Attributes: :bro:attr:`&redef`
+   :Default: ``F``

+   Whether errors, such as scripting mistakes, during initialization (:bro:see:`bro_init`) are allowed or whether they will cause the process to terminate before it enters the main, run-time loop.
+   The ZEEK_ALLOW_INIT_ERRORS environment variable also controls this option.

 .. bro:id:: backdoor_stat_backoff